 Classrooms are open from 8.45 a.m. and we ask that children other than those attending Breakfast Club do not arrive before this time as we do not provide early morning outdoor supervision.
 Parents are responsible for their children before 8.45 am.
 It is important that children do not play ball or running games before school opens as this can cause accidents when there are large numbers of children and families waiting to enter school.
 Children may come to school on scooters, skateboards etc. but they must NOT ride them within school premises.
 We are sorry but we have no facility for storage, so these items need to be taken home by adults.

 Lunch time is an important social occasion.
-All full time children, and nursery children with flexible provision, have a lunch break.
+All full time children, and nursery children with thirty hours or flexible provision, have a lunch break.
 There are senior lunchtime supervisors and a team of midday assistants on duty to care for the children.
 We have a significant number of first-aiders in school and children are encouraged to play games and take physical exercise.
 There is also a range of extra-curricular activities available to children during lunchtimes.
 Children may either have a school lunch or a home-packed lunch.
 All infant children are eligible for a free school lunch.
 School lunches are prepared in our kitchen and served in one of the halls.
 The meals are very popular, of a very good standard and offer a choice of main courses and desserts.
 We ask families to inform school if their child has any special dietary needs or allergies.
 In home packed lunches children may bring fruit juice, but no fizzy pop and no sweets or chocolate bars.
 We know that defining the difference between chocolate biscuits and chocolate bars is not always easy.
 We therefore ask that parents avoid all chocolate to make this simpler for children to understand.
 Families are asked to give a period of notice of at least two weeks if their child is changing from school lunches to home packed lunches or visa-versa, and this should preferably be in writing.
-Lunch money should be sent to school on Monday morning in a sealed envelope or purse, clearly labeled with the child’s name and class.
-Families that think they may be eligible to claim free school meals, can contact the school for advice and support.
+Families can register to pay for school lunches through Parent Pay, an online service, and information about how to do this can be obtained from our school office.
+Families that think they may be eligible to claim free school meals can also contact the school for advice and support.